On the sharp lower bounds of modular invariants and fractional Dehn twist coefficients: Acknowledgement

-{{\bf Acknowledgement}.
 The authors would like to thank Prof. Shouwu Zhang for his helpful comments.
 They are very grateful to Prof. Jun Lu for his discussion for a long time.
-This work is supported by NSFC (No. 11601504) and Fundamental Research Funds of the Central Universities (No. DUT18RC(4)065).}
+They also thank Prof. Tadashi Ashikaga, Prof. Kazuhiro Konno, and Prof. Yukio Matsumoto for useful comments on pseudo-periodic maps.
+This work was funded by the National Key Research and Development Program of China (grant 2018AAA0101001), the National Natural Science Foundation of China (grants 11601504, 11731004, and 11761141005), the Shanghai Science and Technology Commission Foundation (grants 18dz2271000 and 20511100200) and Fundamental Research Funds of the Central Universities (No. DUT18RC(4)065).
+They would like to thank the referees sincerely for pointing out mistakes and useful detailed suggestions.